 The Jammerbugten in North Jutland is that picture-perfect image.
 With warm and friendly Danes, The Bay of Denmark is known for having one of the best beaches that the country has to offer.
 The hospitality of the Danes here will ultimately make everyone yearn for returning.

 The beautiful views of the North Sea never fail to impress the tourists.
 What more?
-For those who want to get a bit active, there’s a lot of outdoor activities to select.
+For those who want to get a bit active, there’s a lot of outdoor activities to select from.
 Of course, mountain biking and cycling through trails are the most popular ones.
 And yes… for the families, Bay Denmark has Fårup Sommerland – Denmark’s largest amusement park.